hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

 - User's home directory limit is 10GB only, so better not to install at home directory (otherwise, *disk quota exceeded* error will happen.)
 - Initially, I installed *miniconda* at `/scratch/<project id>/<username>/miniconda3`
     - **Not a good option because file expiry policy (auto-delete) is in place for `/scratch`**
-    - If conda is installed, Pytorch needs to be (re)installed as per [pytorch website](https://pytorch.org/get-started/locally/), otherwise default anaconda pytorch doesn't use GPU
+    - If conda is installed, Pytorch might need to be (re)installed as per [pytorch website](https://pytorch.org/get-started/locally/), otherwise default anaconda pytorch doesn't use GPU
-    - If installed in `/scratch/`, be aware of inode (number of files) usage because it has a limit after which VDI session will not be created ("Your session has entered a bad state...")
+    - If installed in `/scratch/`, be aware of inode (number of files) usage because it has a limit after which new session will not be created ("Your session has entered a bad state...")
-        - I installed *anaconda* and later *miniconda* and used up more than allowed inode, so couldn't create new VDI session, which I fixed (uninstalled) from login node (Gadi terminal)
+        - I installed *anaconda* and also later *miniconda* and used up more than allowed inode, so couldn't create new session, which I fixed (uninstalled) from login node (Gadi terminal)
 - NCI recommended installation using `pip` command (so much pain!) on `/g/data`

+    Python-related NCI documentation is [https://opus.nci.org.au/display/Help/Python](here).
 NCI recommends compiling package on Gadi and not to install binary if possible.
-Compiling took so much time in my experience (especially pandas).
-Anyway, to compile (or, **no-binary** install):
+Compiling took so much time in my case (especially pandas).
+Anyway, to compile (or, *no-binary* install):
     ```
     python3 -m pip install -v --no-binary :all: --prefix=/g/data/<new-dir> <package_name>
     ```

-    If compiling fails:
+    If *no-binary* fails, install binary:

     ```
     python3 -m pip install -v --prefix=/g/data/<new-dir> <package_name>